lehenbauer/lightymclightshow/README.md

 ^ the dtoverlay enables the second SPI controller, SPI 1.

-Add this to /boot/firmware/cmdline.txt (NOTE cmdline.txt not config.txt):
+Add this to /boot/firmware/cmdline.txt (NOTE cmdline.txt *not* config.txt - also NOTE *bufsiz* not bufsize):

 ```
-spidev.bufsize=32768
+spidev.bufsiz=32768
 ```

 and do a